 Different home loan programs will have varying qualifying guidelines for acceptable DTI ratios, but if you are within the acceptable range (generally 30% -43%), there is a very good chance you may be able to afford to buy a home.

 Your credit can play a large role in your ability to obtain a home loan, but that doesn’t mean you have to have a perfect credit score if you want to buy a house.
 You may be surprised to find a broad range of credit scores are adequate to qualify for a home loan.
-If you have a higher credit score you may find more home loan programs available for you, and can most likely get more favorable interest rates.
+If you have a higher credit score you may find more home loan programs available for you, and can most likely get more competitive interest rates.
 But even if you have a lower credit score, you may still be able to qualify to buy a home.

 One of the biggest hurdles would-be homebuyers often face is the seemingly monumental task of saving up enough money for a 20% down payment*.
 Trying to save up this large sum could take years for a person who otherwise is completely qualified to buy a home.
 While there are benefits to being able to make a down payment of 20%, such as avoiding private mortgage insurance (PMI) payments, you may be able to buy a home with as little as 3% down, or less.